taiyingchen/taiyingchen/README.md

 - 🌱 I’m currently learning Docker and Distribution System.
 - 📫 How to reach me: [Send me email](mailto:taiying.tychen@gmail.com)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Borned in Taiwan 🇹🇼, Based in Seattle 🇺🇸
+- ⚡ Fun fact: Born in Taiwan 🇹🇼, Based in Seattle 🇺🇸

 <!--
 **taiyingchen/taiyingchen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.